tpaschalis/tpaschalis.github.io/_posts/2020-01-22-three-years-later.markdown

 description: "Three times three-hundred sixty five."
 ---

-Well, like last year, I'm still procrastinating about writing this post, so a certain bilionnaire would put it *"Screw it, let's do it"*.
+Well, like last year, I'm still procrastinating about writing this post, so a certain billionaire would put it *"Screw it, let's do it"*.

 ## Year Three!